-The focus of this workshop is architectural and seascape long exposures at sites that I scouted personally and which are mostly unknown, beautifully minimalistic, moody and atmospheric.
-You will also learn how to see the details of Venice; the myriad textures, patterns and colours that make Venice unique.
-You cannot return home from Venice without having photographed the classic views – so we will shoot the clichés.
+This workshop focuses on architectural and seascape long exposures at sites that I scouted personally and which are mostly unknown, beautifully minimalistic, moody and atmospheric.
+You will also learn how to see the details of Venice, the myriad textures, patterns and colours that make Venice unique.
+You cannot return home from Venice without photographing the classic views – so we will shoot the clichés.
 You will come home with photographs of gondolas, Piazzale San Marco, churches, sunrise, sunset, and the Gran Canal… but not the 8 million tourists who visit during peak season, as I prefer to savour the real Venice between November and February, when the real Venice comes alive, full of fog, mist and weather perfect for long exposures, both in colour and monochrome.

-I prepare a busy but also extremely rewarding schedule (from early morning before sunrise until after sunset) during four days of shooting.
+I prepared a busy but extremely rewarding schedule (from early morning before sunrise until sunset) during four days of shooting.
 The beautiful city of Venice is a true photographers’ paradise – and an ideal location for long and very long exposure photography, both black and white and colour.
 Each day will begin before sunrise, shooting seascape long exposures.
 After the morning shoot, we will return to the hotel for breakfast and a little downtime.
-We will then explore the city further until lunch, shooting architectural imagery as well as street photography.
-After lunch, there will be an hour break after which we shall resume the session.
+We will explore the city further until lunch, shooting architectural imagery and street photography.
+After lunch, there will be an hour break, after which we shall resume the session.
 Every day will finish after sunset to maximise the amount of shooting time available.

 WHAT YOU WILL LEARN: